St. Mary's Academy of Pasay: Management

 St. Mary’s Academy is run by the Religious of the Virgin Mary or "RVM" which is the Philippines' first pontifical Filipino Congregation for women, founded in 1684 by a Filipina, Venerable Ignacia del Espiritu Santo.
 St. Mary’s Academy started as an all-girls' school, and later became co-educational.

 School symbols

-St. Mary's Academy, was renamed in 1939, in honor of the Blessed Virgin Mary, from its original name "Escuela Catolica de Pasay".
-The new name symbolizes the virtues of Mary the mother of Jesus, and also that of the venerable Ignacia del Espiritu Santo.
-The school motto is "Initium sapientiae timor domini" which means "The fear of The Lord is the beginning of wisdom".
+St. Mary's Academy was renamed in 1939, in honor of the Blessed Virgin Mary, from its original name "Escuela Catolica de Pasay".
+The new name symbolizes the virtues of Mary, the mother of Jesus, and also that of the venerable Ignacia del Espiritu Santo.
+The school motto is "Initium sapientiae timor domini" meaning "The fear of The Lord is the beginning of wisdom".